ozan676/YouTube-usage-analysis/README.md

 - What topics do I engage with the most?
 - How many hours do I spend actively watching YouTube each day?
 - Do I tend to use YouTube more in the mornings or evenings?
+- Do I sleep less when I watch more videos on youtube?
+- Do I feel less motivated when I listen Youtube music?
+- Do my eating habits effect the time I watched videos on Youtube?

 These questions motivated me to analyze my YouTube usage data to seek answers and gain a deeper understanding of my viewing habits.
 Furthermore, I aim to find relations between my YouTube usage and daily life activities.

 ## Data Set